altera-fpga/agilex-remote-debug-pcie/README.md

-This example design is based on an Agilex™ 7 FPGA I-Series Development Kit (2x R-Tile and 1x F-Tile) seated into a PCIe x16 slot in a host system running a Linux operating system that is supported by Intel® Quartus® Prime Pro Edition Version 25.1.1 (or later).
+This example design is based on an Agilex™ 7 FPGA I-Series Development Kit (2x R-Tile and 1x F-Tile) seated into a PCIe x16 slot in a host system running a Linux operating system that is supported by Quartus® Prime Pro Edition Version 26.1.

 FPGA Device Side